-If you’re in the field of human resources management, you’ve probably faced the following scenario.
-One of your best, most effective workers comes into your office one day – and they put in their two week’s notice.
+If you’re in the field of human resources management, you’ve probably faced the following scenario: one of your best, top-performing employees submits their two weeks’ notice.

-You’re blindsided.
-You didn’t know that they were unhappy – or that they were actively seeking other employment opportunities.
+You feel blindsided.
+You didn’t know that they were unhappy, or that they were actively seeking other employment opportunities.
 You’ve just lost one of your best workers.
 Why?

-That’s a great question – and one we’ll answer in this article.
-We’ll discuss why top performing workers often leave, and what you can do to prevent “brain drain” at your business.
-Let’s get started.
+That’s a great question—and one we’ll answer in this article.
+We’ll discuss why top-performing workers often leave, and what you can do to prevent “brain drain” at your business.
+Let’s begin.

-Job-hopping is very common in the modern business world.
-Over the course of their career, an employee can expect to change jobs up to 12-15 times – and this number is even higher for younger workers.
-Staying at a job for only a year or two is no longer stigmatized – it’s expected!
+Job-hopping is very common in the modern business world, and especially since the COVID-19 pandemic.
+Over the course of their career, an employee can expect to change jobs up to 12-15 times.
+And this number is even higher for younger workers.
+Staying at a job for only a year or two is no longer a stigma, people expect it!

 If an employee can find a competitor who will give them a better salary, there’s not a lot you can do about that.
 However, you can take steps to boost employee engagement and ensure that they can always talk about their compensation.

 So, what happens when they are no longer challenged by their work?
-The development of employee skills is important, but if an employee begins to feel inadequately challenged, they may become unmotivated – and they may seek a different job.
+The development of employee skills is important, but if an employee begins to feel inadequately challenged, they may become unmotivated and seek a different job.

-Again, this can be solved by having an “open-door” policy for employees, and regularly asking them about how they feel about their current position.
-If you start to notice them using social media at work, for example, this could be a sign that they don’t have enough to do – and they would relish a new challenge, such as learning a new skill, or earning a promotion.
+Again, this can be solved by having an “open door” policy for employees and regularly asking them about how they feel about their current position.
+If you start to notice them using social media at work, or if they’re on their phones quite a bit, for example, these could be signs that they don’t have enough to do, or that they’re unengaged and would relish a new challenge, like learning a new skill or earning a promotion.

-One of the most common reasons that top-performing employees leave is that they feel like they’ve “peaked” in your company, and there is no clear way for them to continue up the corporate ladder, and earn more responsibilities – and compensation.
+One of the most common reasons that top-performing employees leave is that they feel like they’ve “peaked” in your company, and there is no clear way for them to continue up the corporate ladder and earn more responsibilities or compensation.

-When an employee feels like their career has plateaued, they’re more likely to become disengaged, and the quality of their work may suffer.
-Even if they are a top performer, they may not see the point in doing more work than they have to – because they won’t be rewarded for it.
+When an employee feels like their career has plateaued, they’re more likely to become disengaged.
+As a result, the quality of their work may suffer.
+Even if they are a top performer, they may not see the point in doing more work than they have to because they won’t be rewarded for it.

 This problem is best solved during the onboarding process.
-When you hire a new employee, you should make their path of advancement quite clear – as well as the requirements for earning a promotion, a raise, or additional compensation.
+When you hire a new employee, you should make their path of advancement quite clear, including details about requirements for earning a promotion, a raise, or additional compensation.

-By doing so, you can quickly create a culture where employees understand the value of their hard work – and how they will be rewarded for “going the extra mile.”
-Simply providing a clear path for advancement is enough to retain your top talent, in many cases.
+By doing so, you can quickly create a culture where employees understand the value of their hard work and how they will be rewarded for “going the extra mile.”
+In many cases, simply providing a clear path for advancement is enough to retain your top talent.

-Unfortunately, sometimes employees simply leave because they don’t like your current corporate culture.
-This is a difficult problem to deal with, because changing corporate culture requires buy-in from C-suite executives and managers – and may require a change of corporate policy from the ground-up.
+Unfortunately, sometimes employees leave because they don’t like your current corporate culture.
+This is a difficult problem to deal with, because changing corporate culture requires buy-in from C-suite executives and managers.
+It also may require a change of corporate policy from the ground up.

 Still, you should do your best to encourage a more active and engaged corporate culture.
 You can take steps such as: